nemohan/doc/other/git/1 基本使用/1 git init.md

 Initialize an empty Git repository, but omit the working directory.
 Shared repositories should always be created with the `--bare` flag (see discussion below).
 Conventionally, repositories initialized with the `--bare` flag end in `.git`.
 For example, the bare version of a repository called `my-project` should be stored in a directory called `my-project.git`.

-The `--bare` flag creates a repository that doesn’t have a working directory, making it impossible to edit files and commit changes in that repository.
+<font color="red">The `--bare` flag creates a repository that doesn’t have a working directory, making it impossible to edit files and commit changes in that repository.
 You would create a bare repository to git push and git pull from, but never directly commit to it.
 Central repositories should always be created as bare repositories because pushing branches to a non-bare repository has the potential to overwrite changes.
 Think of `--bare` as a way to mark a repository as a storage facility, as opposed to a development environment.
-This means that for virtually all Git workflows, the central repository is bare, and developers local repositories are non-bare.
+This means that for virtually all Git workflows, the central repository is bare, and developers local repositories are non-bare.</font>